jpmorganchase/modular/docs/commands/lint.md

 `modular lint` without arguments or options will check the diff between the current branch and your remote origin default branch (i.e. `master` or `main`) and only lint the `.ts`, `.tsx`, `.js`, `.jsx` files that have changes.
-When in CI or when `--all` is provided, it will default to lint the entire codebase.
+When in CI without arguments or options or when the `--all` option is provided, it will lint the entire codebase.
 Wneh `--staged` is provided, it will only lint the files staged on git.

 Alternatively, when it is invoked with one or more selective options (`--packages`, `--ancestors`, `--descendants` or `--changed`), it will lint all